philandy/webpageArchitecture/projects/characterSets/README.md

-# Character Sets
+# Read Me
+This is a *work in progress*.
 This document contains proposals for character sets, addresses this repository's development of character sets, and lists some popular character sets.

 ## Proposals